PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

 - Please provide us feedback!
 Each [model decision](https://predibench.com/decision/gpt-5/42659/2025-09-17) can be commented via [giscus](https://giscus.app/), and the comments will appear directly under the repo's [discussions page](https://github.com/PresageLabs/PrediBench/discussions)
 - Do contact us about anything : [contact form](#contact).

-In the next months, we plan to push the boundary of AI models prediction capabilities: we are starting [Presage AI](https://presage-ai.com).
+In the next months, we plan to push the boundary of AI models prediction capabilities: we are starting [Presage](https://presagelabs.com).

 ## Citation